ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 Linux dolma 6.18.33.2-microsoft-standard-WSL2 #1 SMP PREEMPT_DYNAMIC Thu Jun 18 21:54:43 UTC 2026 x86_64 GNU/Linux
 ```

-**Answer:** 6.18.33.2-microsoft-standard-WSL2.
+6.18.33.2-microsoft-standard-WSL2.
 The "microsoft-standard-WSL2" part is what tells you it's WSL2 and not a regular VM.

 ## Q4 - What is the difference in the depth of information whatis and man give you?